 A mosque so beautiful that when the light shines through its windows you will feel like you are in a rainbow, a kaleidoscope, a dream.
 The Nasir Al-Mulk Mosque, also nick named the pink mosque due to the use of the pink tiles, creating the warm pink glow, is one of Iran’s most beautiful mosques, and for many their reason to visit Shiraz.
-Seeing the light shine through the Nasir Al-Mulk Mosque is a bucket list worthy experience, something you definitely cannot leave of your Iran itinerary.
+Seeing the light shine through the Nasir Al-Mulk Mosque is an Iran bucket list worthy experience, something you definitely cannot leave of your Iran itinerary.
 Intrigued?
 Keep on reading to find out everything you need to know about visiting the Nasir Al-Mulk Mosque, Iran’s most beautiful mosque…

 Where is the Nasir Al-Mulk Mosque